Asakusa Sanja Festival: Check Out One of Tokyo's Biggest Traditional Festivals in 2024

 Get Out There and Join the Festivities This May!

-Take a trip to see the Sanja Festival, and not only will you get to enjoy a one-of-a-kind cultural event, but you'll get a good sense of all the fun to be had at Japan's many summer festivals without the miserable heat and humidity.
-It's a perfect chance to see a beautiful mikoshi procession, like those still carried out all around Japan, but the event also has its own unique features, like the binzazara (traditional Japanese instrument) dance.
-So throw on a yukata and get out there - you won't find a more exciting way to spend a May weekend!
+Take a trip to see the Sanja Festival, and you'll get a good sense of all the fun of Japan's many summer festivals, without the miserable heat and humidity of mid-summer.
+It's a perfect chance to see a beautiful mikoshi procession, like those still carried out all around Japan, along with a more unique binzazara (traditional Japanese instrument) dance.
+So throw on a yukata and get out there, you won't find a more exciting way to spend a May weekend!

-For more info and updates from Japan, check Japankuru for new articles, and don't forget to follow us on X (Twitter), Instagram, and Facebook!
+For more info and updates from Japan, check Japankuru for new articles, and don't forget to follow us on Twitter, Instagram, and Facebook!

 ⇩ Get a preview of the festival right here! ⇩